 - 21. Gross Anatomy.-This course is devoted to a systematic dissection of the human body.
 The instruction is largely individual and the work of the student is made as independent as possible.
-Twenty-five hours a week during the first semester of the first year, Dr. Ward, Dr. Spofford and Mr. Chambers. - 22.
-Histology.-This course is devoted to giving the student a familiarity with the normal structure of the principal tissues and organs of the body.
+Twenty-five hours a week during the first semester of the first year.
+Dr. Clark, Dr. Tompkins, Dr. Spofford and Dr. Hibbitts. - 22.
+HISTOLOGY.-This course is devoted to giving the student a familiarity with the normal structure of the principal tissues and organs of the body.
 Fresh tissues are used wherever possible for the demonstration of normal cellular function, and students are taught the use of stains in analyzing the characteristics of particular cells.
 Seven hours a week during the first semester of the first year.
-Dr. Clark Dr. Gray and Dr. Spofford.
+Dr. Ward, Dr. Gray and Mr. Chambers.

 - 23. Neurology.-The histological aspect of the nervous system, including the structure of nerve cells, fibers and endings, the histology and pathways of the spinal cord, the structure and connections of cerebrospinal and autonomic nerves and ganglia, and the histology of the organs of special sense.
 Three hours a week during the first semester of the first year.
-Dr. Clark, Dr. Gray and Dr. Spofford. - 24.
-ADVANCED NEUROLOGY.-Using the work of the first year as a basis, an intensive study of the relations, structure and function of the various parts of the central nervous system is made with the aid of gross specimens and dissections, serial sections of brain stems and experimental demonstrations and seminars.
+Dr. Ward, Dr. Gray and Mr. Chambers. - 24.
+ADVANCED NEUROLOGY.-Using the work of the first year as a basis, an intensive study of the relations, structure and function of the various parts of the central nervous system is made with the aid of gross specimens and dissections, serial sections of brain stems and experimental demonstrations.
 The lectures are a guide to the laboratory work and present the type of evidence on which the present conceptions of the nervous system are based.
 Five hours a week during the second trimester of the second year.
 Dr. Clark, Dr. Ward and Dr. Gray. - 25.
 Topographical-Applied Anatomy.-Practical consideration of the anatomical structures chiefly concerned in clinical surgery and medicine.
 Lectures and laboratory work six hours a week during the third trimester of the second year.
-Dr. Shofner, Dr. Ashby and Dr. Wilkerson. - 26.
+Dr. Shofner and Dr. Ashby. - 26.
 Advanced Anatomy.-A general review of gross anatomy, or special review and dissection of specific regions of the body in which the student may be particularly interested.
 Hours and credit by arrangement.
-Dr. Ward and Dr. Spofford. - 27.
+Dr. Clark and Dr. Tompkins. - 27.
 Research in Neurology.-Conferences and research upon special phases of the structure and function of the nervous system.
 This course is designed to meet the needs of students desiring special training in neurology.
 Hours and credit by arrangement.
 Dr. Clark and Dr. Ward. - 28.
 Hematology.-Research and conferences in the application of the newer methods in the study of blood.
 Experimental work concerning the origin and function of the different blood cells and their interrelationships.
 Hours and credit by arrangement.
-Dr. Gray. - 29.
+Dr. Tompkins and Dr. Gray. - 29.
 Research.-Facilities for research will be provided to adequately prepared graduate students who show special aptitude or who are candidates for advanced degrees.
 Hours and credit by arrangement.
 Dr. Clark and Staff.